gj-loitp/forkyz/README.md

      alt="Get it on F-Droid"
      height="80">](https://f-droid.org/packages/app.crossword.yourealwaysbe.forkyz/)

+[Forkyz Scanner][forkyz-scanner] is a companion app for scanning crosswords from the camera, images, or PDFs.

 ## Features

 Play crosswords!
 Full board view, clue list view, make notes about clues, anagram helper.